serodriguez68/designing-ml-systems-summary/04-training-data.md

 Some problems have **natural ground  truth labels** that can be automatically derived **or approximated** by the system.
 - Some problems have stronger natural labels than others.
 - Label approximation can either be done using **explicit** or **implicit**  labelling.
 Explicit labelling means that we ask the user to give us the label in some way.
-- Examples:
-	- Strong natural labels:
+- Examples of strong natural labels:
 	- ETA in google maps can be verified with the actual trip time.
 	- Stock price prediction can be verified.
-	- Weaker natural labels (usually need to be approximated):
+- Examples of weaker natural labels (usually need to be approximated):
 	- Recommender systems typically allow for natural labels to be *approximated* by recording if a suggestion was taken (positive label) or if wasn't taken within a defined time window (implicit negative label).
 	- In Newsfeed ranking problems, natural labels can be *approximated* by adding a like and dislike button.
 This is a case of explicit approximation.
 - Companies tend to choose working on problems with natural labels while they are getting started with ML because they tend to be easier and cheaper problems to work on.

 ### Feedback loop length